What is stamp duty for buy-to-let properties?

 However, the rules are clear: both individuals and companies are liable for the additional stamp duty when purchasing residential properties.

-Are any second properties exempt from stamp duty surcharge?
+Are there any exemptions from the stamp duty surcharge?

 Yes.
 Caravans, mobile homes, houseboats, and residential properties valued under £40,000 are exempt.